 I am very conscious of how I interact with strangers.
 I want to demonstrate the same unconditional love and acceptance to them that I have received.
 I am striving to become a compassionate advocate for others.

-But sometimes I am not compassionate with the ones who are closest to me.
-I can be coldhearted, blunt and impatience.
-When this happens my conscious bothers me, and I am driven to seek the other person’s forgiveness.
+But sometimes, I am not compassionate with the ones who are closest to me.
+I can be coldhearted, blunt, and impatient.
+When this happens, my conscience bothers me, and I am driven to seek the other person’s forgiveness.
 It takes priority over everything.

 I sometimes forget to extend compassion to myself.
-I understand that if I cannot extend compassion to others that I have not received.
+I understand that if I cannot extend compassion to others that I have not received it.

 Creativity is important to me.
-But outside of the blog what am I doing to value creativity?
+But outside of the blog, what am I doing to value creativity?
 How is my value of creativity demonstrated with others?
 Do I celebrate the creativity I see in others?
 Creatively worshiping God at the piano always leaves me fulfilled.
 But I haven’t played in months.
-I need to take corrective steps and scheduled time to play.
+I need to take corrective steps and schedule a time to play.

 Humility.
 I struggle to navigate the extremes of worthlessness and pride.
-I have days when I fell worthless.
+I have days when I feel worthless.
 I am aware of my failures and question my inherent value.
-I have other days were I think God really got a good deal when he chose me to follow him.
+I have other days where I think God really got a good deal when he chose me to follow him.
 (That last sentence was painful to write.)
-I can claim false humility and not take actions to use the gifts that God gave me.
+I can claim false humility and not take action to use the gifts that God gave me.

 Joy.
 I am making a conscious decision to smile every day.
 To find one thing that will make me laugh.
-I noticed that I had become to task focused and was not being present at the moment.
+I noticed that I had become too task-focused and was not being present at the moment.
 Writing in a daily journal helps me to keep the right attitude and perspective.

 Excellence.
 I am working at being the best blogger, husband, tennis player, and potential employee that I can be.
 I recognize the danger of procrastination in the pursuit of perfection.